 Date of Original Version

 Users regularly experience a crisis of confidence on the Internet.
-Is that email truly originating from the claimed individual?
-Is that Facebook invitation indeed from that person or is it a fake page set up by an impersonator?
-These doubts are usually resolved through a leap of faith, expressing the desperation of users.
+Is that email or instant message truly originating from the claimed individual?
+Such doubts are commonly resolved through a leap of faith, expressing the desperation and helplessness of users.